decurtoydiaz/learning_with_signatures/README.md

 The code in this repository corresponds to the article https://arxiv.org/abs/2204.07953

-We provide a python notebook to reproduce the experiments in Sections 4 (100% accuracy on AFHQ, MNIST, CIFAR10 and Four Shapes).
+We provide a python notebook to reproduce the experiments in Section 4 (100% accuracy on AFHQ, MNIST, CIFAR10 and Four Shapes).
+Computation is done at the CPU, orders of magnitude faster than DL Methods and with no learned hyperparameters.
+Weights (that is, optimal scale factors) are computed analytically by Definition 4.
+RMSE Signature is used as score function.

 ## Citation
 If you find the manuscript or notebook useful in your research, please cite the paper `https://arxiv.org/abs/2204.07953`.